sush-hant/hrcm-azure-pipeline/README.md

     - Raw data is organized in ADLS Gen2 Bronze layer

-    - Partial Bronze processing and API ingestion happen in Azure Databricks
+    - Bronze processing and API ingestion happen in Azure Databricks

 4. Silver Layer: